MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 The `Set-ADDSFirewallPolicy.ps1` script can be executed repeatedly.
 If the target GPO already exists, the script will modify it to match the configuration file instead of creating a new GPO.
-This behavior is especially useful if any IP addresses in the firewall rules are to be changed.
+This behavior is especially useful if any IP addresses in the firewall rules need to be changed.
 Instead of modifying the firewall rules one by one, it is enough to change the corresponding JSON configuration file and execute the PowerShell script again.